wpeverest/everest-forms/tests/README.md

 PHPUnit 8.x is unsupported and Ticket is raised in core: https://core.trac.wordpress.org/ticket/46149

+## Developing on a local environment

+Any WAMP/MAMP/LAMP local environment with a WordPress installation will be suited for local development.

 ### Running PHP unit tests

 **Warning**: For running tests, you need a **dedicated test database**.
 This is important to separate it from your production databases because the tests will drop the complete database each time they are run!